CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Syntax: .pgmrsrc1 VALUE

 This pseudo-operation must be inside kernel.
-Defines value of the PGMRSRC1.
+Define value of the PGMRSRC1.

 ### .pgmrsrc2